-In the election last November, California voters approved $5.5 billion in funding for stem-cell and other medical research — granting a lifeline to the California Institute for Regenerative Medicine.
+In the election last November, California voters approved $5.5 billion in funding for stem-cell and other medical research — throwing a lifeline to the California Institute for Regenerative Medicine.

 Is this good news for stem cell research and regenerative medicine?
 Stem cell doctors are split on the development — and what it means for stem cell therapy in general.

-Scientists and stem cell doctors are split over whether the California Institute for Regenerative Medicine (CIRM) in Oakland is a worthwhile investment for the US state — or for the field of stem-cell research.
+Scientists and stem cell doctors disagree on whether the California Institute for Regenerative Medicine (CIRM) in Oakland is a smart investment for the State of California, not to mention the field of stem-cell science.

 Passed on Nov.
 12 after more than a week of vote counting, Proposition 14 authorizes new funds for CIRM — paid for by a state bond sale.